T-O-R-U-S/Shrimp1/README.md

 display $mystr
 var mystr >concat $mystr " But I can also be logged :D"< log $mystr
+#!
+Logging is an unofficial part of the Shrimp standard
 ```

-The integer/float
+The number
 ```
 var mynum 3.5
 display $mynum
 #!
 3.5

 #!
-Floats and integers are essentially the same type, so can be added together
+Floats and integers are essentially the same type (Number), so can be added together
 var mynum >add $mynum 3<
 display $mynum
 #!
 6.5